 Trail type: Continuously ascending trail, with a few sharp ascents

 Rail head- The Joginder Nagar Rail Station is the one that is most convenient towards the Parvati Pin Pass.

-Airport- The Kullu-based Bhuntar Airport is the nearest airport towards the Parvati Pin Pass
+Airport- Bhuntar Airport in Kullu is the nearest airport towards the Parvati Pin Pass

 Snow Season- January to February